Taking a look at Princess Rajwa of Jordan

 Copyright 2022: The Royal Hashemite Court

 As the wife of Crown Prince Hussein of Jordan, Princess Rajwa is on track to be the next Queen of Jordan.
-To celebrate her 30th birthday, we take a look at her life so far.
+Let’s take a look at her life so far.

 Rajwa Khaled bin Musaed bin Saif bin Abdulaziz Al Saif was born on 28 April 1994 in Riyadh, Saudi Arabia, to the late Khaled bin Musaed bin Saif bin Abdulaziz Al Saif (a businessman) and Azza bint Nayef Abdulaziz Ahmad Al Sudairi.
 The youngest of their children, Rajwa has three older siblings: Faisal, Nayef and Dana.